Luka Novak: Author and Publisher

 As a publisher at Vale-Novak and Totaliteta Publications, Luka Novak published, edited or translated over 300 Slovenian publications, ranging from literary authors such as Julian Barnes, Paul Auster and Hanif Kureishi to upmarket commercial writers like Paulo Coelho, Alain de Botton and Madonna.
 He also translated and published numerous cuisine titles, featuring authors such as Gordon Ramsay, Jamie Oliver and Anthony Bourdain.
-His recent publications and translations include mathematician Cédric Villani, philosopher Slavoj Žižek and historian Timothy Snyder.
+His recent publications and translations include mathematician Cédric Villani, philosopher Slavoj Žižek, historian Timothy Snyder and novelists Paolo Cognetti and Sandro Veronesi.

 Education

 He studied Comparative Literature, French, Italian and Romance Philology (Universities of Ljubljana, Bonn, Tübingen, 1989–1993).
-He has degrees in Comparative Literature (1987), French and Italian Philology (1992), and obtained an MBA in 1997 (IEDC Bled School of Management, 1997).
+He has a Ph.D. in Literary Studies, degrees in Comparative Literature (1987), French and Italian Philology (1992), and obtained an MBA in 1997 (IEDC Bled School of Management, 1997).
 He was a visiting scholar at the University of Tübingen and attended publishing and strategy courses at Stanford University.

 Media career

 Luka Novak is a Slovenian TV personality and has co-written and co-hosted (with his wife Valentina Smej Novak) 120 episodes of gastronomical and lifestyle TV shows for various Slovenian TV channels (POP TV, Planet TV).
 The shows reached considerable audience shares and were followed by the publication of several best-selling cookbooks (2009-2017).

 Luka Novak is involved in the making of a major national TV campaign promoting Slovenian literature called 50 knjig, ki so nas napisale (The 50 Books That Shaped Slovenia) where he is the co-author (with his wife Valentina Smej Novak) and presenter of fifty eight-minute documentary TV episodes depicting and assessing the role of the most important books that contributed to the development and formation of Slovenia as a nation.
 The series is conceived as a fresh approach to classical topics and is aired weekly by the Channel 1 of the Slovenian National TV.
 It features interviews with scholars, intellectuals and celebrities, using infographics, animation and archive materials to communicate information to a general audience.
-The campaign is backed by an extensive awareness campaign on social media.
+The campaign was backed by an extensive awareness campaign on social media.
+The series was followed by The 50 Songs That Sang Slovenia which applied the successful format to Slovenia's musical development (50 episodes, 2020-2023).

 Intellectual Property Expert

 Luka Novak was the director of the Slovenian Intellectual Property Office.
-He is the director of SAZOR, the Slovenian Organisation of Authors and Publishers for Reproduction Rights.
-He is involved in copyright awareness campaigns on European level, speaks at various national and international conferences on copyright law and collective management issues, and writes for the leading Slovenian legal practice magazine Pravna Praksa.
+He is active in SAZOR, the Slovenian Organisation of Authors and Publishers for Reproduction Rights, and as Vice-Chair of the European Group at IFRRO (International Federation of Reproduction Rights Organisations).
+He is a Key Expert in EU projects and is involved in copyright awareness campaigns on European level.
+He speaks at various national and international conferences on copyright law and collective management issues, and writes for the leading Slovenian legal practice magazine Pravna Praksa.